RBAC Configuration

 mezctl roles ls

-# NAME TYPE DESCRIPTION
+# NAME VERSION DESCRIPTION

-# admin builtin Full cluster access
+# admin v1 Full cluster administrator

-# View a specific role
+# Show a specific role (full spec rendered as JSON)

-mezctl roles show ssh-production
+mezctl roles get ssh-production

-# Update a role
+# Update a role from a file

-mezctl roles update ssh-production.yaml
+mezctl roles update --from-file=ssh-production.json

 # Delete a role